muniah/911-call-data-visualization/solution.md

 * addr: String variable, Address
 * e: String variable, Dummy variable (always 1)

-Just go along with this notebook and try to complete the instructions or answer the questions in bold using your Python and Data Science skills!

 ## Data and Setup
 ____
 ** Import numpy and pandas **

 ```python
 import numpy as np